Cloudxtreme/TravelApp/README.md

 # TravelBotDave mobile app

-TravelBotDave is a chatbot that recommend travel destionation using only our chat.
+TravelBotDave is a chatbot that recommend travel destionations using chat.
 Our chatbot is built using Watson api and machine learning.
 This mobile version is developed using React Native.

 ## Screenshots